xcart/xc5-manual/en/modules/abandoned_cart_reminder/managing_abandoned_carts_and_sending_reminders.md

 To deleted an abandoned cart:

-1. In the {% link "Abandoned carts list" Managing-abandoned-carts-and-sending-reminders_7503954.html %}, find the abandoned cart you wish to delete and select it by selecting the respective check box in the first column.
+1. In the [Viewing/filtering the abandoned carts list](#viewingfiltering-the-abandoned-carts-list), find the abandoned cart you wish to delete and select it by selecting the respective check box in the first column.
 2. Click the <u>**More actions for selected**</u> link below the list and select **Clear selected carts**.

     ![]({{site.baseurl}}/attachments/7503954/8719196.png?effects=drop-shadow)